natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ki-43-II%20(USA).md

 * Good acceleration
 * Climbs well
 * Useful flaps in a turnfight
+* Can turn on a dime, fantastic roll rate and turn rate; can turnfight with pretty much anything except similar planes
 * Good all-round cockpit visibility in simulator
 * Forgiving landing characteristics